Sachi Tamashiro

-Sachi Tamashiro ([ˈsatʃi tamaˈʃiɾo]; born April 28, 1980 in Mexico City, Mexico) is a Mexican telenovela actress.
+Sachi Tamashiro ([ˈsatʃi tamaˈʃiɾo]; born April 28, 1980) is a Mexican telenovela actress.

 Early life

-Sachi Tamashiro was born on April 28, 1980 in Mexico City, to a father of Japanese origin and a Mexican mother.
+Sachi Tamashiro was born on April 28, 1980, in Mexico City, to a father of Japanese origin and a Mexican mother.
 Initially she worked in international trade in New Zealand.
 She studied in the Centro de Educación Artística of Televisa.

 Career

-She participated in the telenovelas Cuando me enamoro, Ni contigo ni sin ti and Un refugio para el amor.
+She appeared in the telenovelas Cuando me enamoro, Ni contigo ni sin ti and Un refugio para el amor.
 She played July Barbosa in La Mujer del Vendaval.

-In 2016, she starred in the telenovela Tres veces Ana as Maribel.
-She currently stars in the telenovela Enamorándome de Ramón.
+In 2016, she appeared in Tres veces Ana as Maribel and later starred in Enamorándome de Ramón.